He hopes to curb 'frivolous' spending. See who's running for Davenport City Council

 Miller has said he will not run for the Ward 7 seat.

-Dermody had yet to file nomination papers to run for seat as of Wednesday morning.
+Dermody had yet to file nomination papers to run for the seat as of Wednesday morning.

 Cornette said he retired as a health physicist at the Rock Island Arsenal devoted to protecting people and their environment from potential radiation hazards.